Stacy H. Schusterman: Political activity

+She supported Oklahoma State Question 820 to legalize recreational marijuana in Oklahoma.

+In a March 2024 Jewish Funders Network meeting in Tel Aviv, Israel, Schusterman expressed a belief that pro-Israel advocacy should be prioritized, saying "we need to not shy away from explaining Israel’s story on the Hill and with our non-Jewish friends.”

 Philanthropic activities

 Schusterman also serves as the president of Bezalel Foundation, a non-profit organization which endows Jewish causes, and as a member of the BBYO board of trustees.
 She also serves on the international board of governors of Hillel: The Foundation for Jewish Campus Life.
 During the 2010-2011 period, Schusterman endowed the Stacy Schusterman '85 Scholarship at her alma mater, Yale University.

-Alongside her mother Lynn Schusterman, Schusterman co-chairs the Charles and Lynn Schusterman Family Foundation, "the largest Jewish family foundation in America", with her mother.
+Alongside her mother Lynn Schusterman, she co-chairs the Charles and Lynn Schusterman Family Foundation, "the largest Jewish family foundation in America", with her mother.
 Schusterman and her husband support the Winter Relief Program of the American Jewish Joint Distribution Committee in Eastern Europe, including Ukraine and Moldova.

 Personal life

-Schusterman is married to Steven H. Dow, currently the head of the Local Initiatives Support Corporation's (LISC) Houston chapter.
-The couple have three children and reside in Tulsa, Oklahoma.
+Schusterman was married to Steven H. Dow.
+The couple divorced in July 2020.
+The couple have three children.
+Schusterman lives in Tulsa, Oklahoma.